bullyard/ubl-invoice/README.md

-# UBL-Invoice Modified to be used AS a EHF 2.0 generator
+# UBL-Invoice Modified to be used as an EHF 2.0 generator

 Rough implemntation to support invoice, credit note and reminder